L\'evy distributed fluctuations in the living cell cortex: Experimental Methods

 The trajectories of the posts $\mathbf{r}(t)$ were determined by a centroid tracking algorithm \cite{crocker1996methods, shi2019dissecting,shi2022methods}.
 To improve resolution, the post centroids were time averaged to 1 fps, yielding a positional uncertainty of $\Delta x \approx 0.5$ nm.
-To isolate posts coupled to the cortex, we adapted and refined an approach reported previously \cite{shi2019dissecting, shi2021pervasive, shi2022methods}, using the post trajectories' mean squared displacements (MSDs), average traction force, displacement range, and non-Gaussian parameter to identify posts coupled to the cell, distinguish cortically-associated posts from stress-fiber-associated posts, and to screen out data contaminated by out-of-focus debris (See SI Methods \cite{supplementary}.)
+To isolate posts coupled to the cortex, we adapted and refined an approach reported previously \cite{shi2019dissecting, shi2021pervasive, shi2022methods}, using the post trajectories' mean squared displacements (MSDs), average traction force, displacement range, and non-Gaussian parameter to identify posts coupled to the cell, to distinguish cortically-associated posts from stress-fiber-associated posts, and to screen out data perturbed by out-of-focus debris (See SI Methods and Fig. S1 \cite{supplementary}.)